aaalgo/paperworks/doc/prostate.md

 All detected colors are assigned an ID 1, 2, 3.
 Mask file pixel values are color IDs.
 Small false positive regions are visible from the images below.
-These can be removed by post-processing, or by
+These can be removed by post-processing, or by setting `SMALL_OBJECT` threshold in the `params.py'.

 ![mask1](http://www.aaalgo.com/demos/paperworks/prostate/aligned/vis-100.gif)
 ![mask1](http://www.aaalgo.com/demos/paperworks/prostate/aligned/vis-101.gif)